 - DataTreasury v.
-Major Financial Services Company (E.D.
+Major Bank (E.D.
 Texas) - Represented Fortune 100 bank in settlement negotiations with DataTreasury regarding banking patent assertions involving bank check clearing operations.

 - Russian Standard Bank and Russian Standard Corporation (U.S., Russia, Poland) – Represented bank, alcohol, and distribution companies in strategic investment into Central European Distribution Corporation (NASDAQ: CEDC).

 - Phoenix /LPL Licensing, LLC v.
-Major Financial Services Company (E.D.
+Major Bank (E.D.
 Texas) - Defended pre-litigation assertion of patent portfolio directed to targeted marketing of financial services, especially credit cards, including patent reexaminations; and devised MDL strategy in response to E.D.
 Texas complaint.